DaveY61/flask-mod-template/README.md

 - Handling merge conflicts if they occur
 - Updating the `fmt_version.txt` file to reflect the new version

+Key features of the update process:
+- **Logging**: The script creates a log file named `fmt_update_log.txt` in the project root directory.
+This log file contains detailed information about the update process, including any errors or warnings encountered.
+- **Backups**: Before applying changes, the script creates backups of modified files.
+These backups are stored in a version-specific directory within `fmt_update_backups/` in your project root.
+For example, if you're updating to version 1.2.3, backups will be in `fmt_update_backups/1.2.3/`.
+- **Incremental Updates**: The script processes all versions between your current version and the selected target version, ensuring that all incremental changes are applied.
-If merge conflicts occur, the script will notify you and provide instructions on how to resolve them manually.
-After resolving conflicts, you can run the script again to complete the update process.
+- **Conflict Resolution**: If merge conflicts occur, the script will notify you and provide instructions on how to resolve them manually.

+After running the script:
+1. Review the `fmt_update_log.txt` file for any important messages or warnings.
+2. Check the `fmt_update_backups/` directory if you need to reference or restore any previous file versions.
+3. If conflicts occurred, resolve them manually in your project files.
+4. Test your application thoroughly to ensure the update didn't introduce any issues.
+5. Commit the changes to your repository.

 This update method allows you to keep your local customizations while still benefiting from the latest improvements and features of the Flask Modular Template.